Angular Data Grid: Load Retry

 - When the button 'Reset Entire Grid' is pressed, the grid will reset.
 This allows you to have 'Make Loads Fail' checked while starting from scratch, thus failing loading of the top level of rows.

-The following is the retry example with Partial Store:
+The following is the retry example with Infinite Scroll:

-The following is the retry example with Full Store:
+The following is the retry example without Infinite Scroll: